Exact Radiation Model For Perfect Fluid Under Maximum Entropy Principle

-As a final remark we would like to state that some more investigations are needed to perform with different methodology before coming to a definite decision regarding (i) applicability of HPM and MEP to radiating and highly compact stars, and (ii) instability of radiating brown dwarf stars under HPM and MEP.
+In future work it may be possible to get a non-singular solution with finite central density and pressure using different homotopy structure.
+As a final remark we would like to state that though in the present radiation model the brown dwarf star has been successfully described yet some more investigations are needed to perform with different methodology before coming to a definite decision regarding applicability of HPM and MEP to radiating and highly compact stars.